soccerGB/DockerTestScipts/Azure/prepAzureVHD/AzureVHDUploadInstructions.md

       - Install-Package Docker -ProviderName DockerProvider -Force ( you might need to add an external network interface to enable access to internet for downloading files)

+   - Preload matching Docker servercore Docker container image to the VM

+      eg:
-   - Pull microsoft/nanoserver:1709 and microsoft/windowsservercore:1709 images to the system
+      Pull microsoft/nanoserver:1709 and microsoft/windowsservercore:1709 images to the system

+      ps.
+For an internal build, you can find its servercore image in \amd64fre\containerbaseospkgs\cbaseospkg_serverdatacentercore_en-us

    - Optional [Install the VM Agent](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/agent-user-guide)
      downalod VM Agent binary package before installing with the following command